Milwaukee Nighborhoods

 A sense of community led to incorporation for St. Francis in 1951.
 On July 24th, 1951 a total of 1,069 people voted to incorporate.

-Brady St. is an ethnically diverse community near downtown Milwaukee and within easy walking distance to the shore of Lake Michigan.
+Brady Street, is an ethnically diverse community near downtown Milwaukee and within easy walking distance to the shore of Lake Michigan.

 This trendy neighborhood is a melting pot of UW-Milwaukee students, young professionals, and longtime residents.